SCWTAC – August 1, 2017

 6.3.4 shall keep a roll of the members.

 6.3.6 shall be responsible for the record centre and produce subsequent contents lists and documents, as required.

-6.3.7 shall be authorized to be a co-signer as required, with the Treasurer or President or other Board-appointed officer (necessitated by geography), of all cheques.
+6.3.7 shall be authorized to be a co-signer as required, with the Treasurer or President, of all cheques.

 6.4 The TREASURER: